-- Eventually, the stomach acids and digestive enzymes from the bypassed stomach and first portion of the small intestine will mix with food that is eaten.
+Eventually, the stomach acids and digestive enzymes from the bypassed stomach and first portion of the small intestine will mix with food that is eaten.

-Like many bariatric procedures, the newly created stomach pouch is smaller and able to hold less food, which means fewer calories are ingested.
+Like many bariatric surgeries, the newly created stomach pouch is smaller and able to hold less food, which means fewer calories are ingested.
 Additionally, the food does not meet the first portion of the small bowel, and this results in decreased absorption.
-Most importantly, the modificiation of the food course through the gastrointestinal tract has a profound effect to decrease hunger, increase fullness, and allow the body to reach and maintain a healthy weight.
+The modification of the food course through the gastrointestinal tract can decrease hunger, increase fullness, and allow the body to reach and maintain a healthy weight.

 Watch the video below to learn more about Roux-en-Y gastric bypass.